Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ## Testing coroutines

-Let’s now test all solutions to check that the solution with concurrent coroutines is faster than the solution with the `suspend` functions, and check that the solution with channels is faster than the simple "progress" one.
+Let's now test all solutions to check that the solution with concurrent coroutines is faster than the solution with the `suspend` functions, and check that the solution with channels is faster than the simple "progress" one.

 In the following task, you'll compare the total running time of the solutions.
 You'll mock a GitHub service and make